 § 322.2615(7)(a), Fla.
 Stat.
-(2007).
+(2008).

-In the Petition for Writ of Certiorari, Petitioner argues that the hearing officer's failure to issue subpoenas deprived Petitioner of procedural due process and that the breath test results were inadmissible because the samples were obtained by using an unapproved and unreliable breath testing machine.
+In the Petition for Writ of Certiorari, Petitioner argues that the hearing officer's failure to issue subpoenas deprived Petitioner of procedural due process.
+Additionally, Petitioner argues that the breath test results were inadmissible because the samples were obtained by using an unapproved and unreliable breath testing machine.
+Next, Petitioner argues that the breath test results should have been excluded because the breath test regulations are insufficient due to the lack of a uniform method of administration.
+Last, Petitioner argues that Deputy Brown did not have probable cause or a well founded suspicion of criminal activity to justify detaining the Petitioner longer than necessary to issue a traffic citation.
 Conversely, in its motion to dismiss, the Department argues that Petitioner's argument regarding the failure of the hearing officer to issue subpoenas improperly challenges the constitutionality of a statute.
 Additionally, the Department contends that the Department established substantial compliance with FLDE rules to render Petitioner's breath test results admissible.

 At issue in the instant case is whether the hearing officer departed from the essential requirements of the law in interpreting section 322.2615(6)(b) to prohibit the issuance of subpoenas for specific persons identified in the breath test result documents submitted by the Department.
-The Department filed a Motion to Dismiss and Response to the Petitioner for Writ of Certiorari arguing that the constitutionality of a particular statute may not be raised in a certiorari proceeding.
-The court granted the motion in part, striking the language in

-Petitioner's first argument that mentioned the unconstitutionality of section 322.2615.
+The Department filed a Motion to Dismiss and Response to the Petition for Writ of Certiorari arguing that the constitutionality of a particular statute may not be raised in a certiorari proceeding.
+The court denied the motion, noting that Petitioner did not challenge the constitutionality of section 322.2615.
 After the Department filed its Response to the Petition for Writ of Certiorari, it filed a motion to abate and remand the case, as to the subpoena issue.
 As a basis for the motion to abate, the Department cited the Second District's decision in Yankey v.
 Dep't of Highway Safety & Motor Vehicles, 6 So.
 3d 633 (Fla.
 2d DCA 2009) (finding that when the department relies upon a document prepared by an agency inspector to properly validate the breath test results, section 322.2615, Florida Statutes, permits the driver to subpoena the inspector identified in that document).
+Additionally, Petitioner filed a notice of supplemental authority citing the Yankey decision.
 The motion to abate is currently pending along with the Petition.